Maggie Lindemann Teases Upcoming EP In Semi-Sheer Lace Bra Top & Fishnet Gloves

 Lindemann is a fan of body art and showcased the numerous tattoos inked on her left arm.
 According to Steal Her Style, she has 26 known tattoos located all over her body.

 For her most recent upload, the 22-year-old took a selfie from a low angle.
 She raised her right hand to the side of her head and gazed down at the camera lens with a mouth-open expression.
-The songstress was captured from the thighs-up and embodied her rock persona.
+The entertainer was captured from the thighs-up and embodied her rock persona.

 For her caption, Lindemann thanked fans for streaming her new single, “Loner,” and asked them what they thought of the track.
 She also revealed that her EP, Paranoia, is out next month.